zacharyvoase/dagny/doc/uris.md

     )

 This is useful if you’re going to display the `new` and `edit` forms on the `index` and `show` pages, for example.
-It may also prevent naming clashes if you’re using slug identifiers in URIs.
+Excluding `new` and `edit` may also prevent naming clashes if you’re using slug identifiers in URIs.

 ### Singular Resources